 There is no cure for bipolar disorder.
 Common symptoms of the condition include:

 Formerly known as manic depression in the medical community, bipolar disorder is a mental health condition in which the most prominent symptom is mood swings.
 These mood swings are vastly different from typical mood changes.
 The changes can vary significantly from states of mania to depressive states.
 An individual with bipolar disorder can go from one extreme to another in a short time.

 All types of bipolar disorder involve mania and depression to a degree.
 As it is a lifelong illness, one should consult an expert from an early stage.

 Following are the different forms of bipolar disorder:

 Many people that file bipolar disability claims have several disabling symptoms and take medication for the condition.

-It is possible to receive disability benefits, but one needs to meet a certain number of criteria in order to do so.
-If an individual’s condition is continuous and impairs all their standard functionality abilities, they will be awarded benefits.
-Most importantly, the impairments must affect their performance in the workplace.
+Yes, it is possible to receive disability benefits for bipolar disorder from the SSA, but one needs to meet a certain number of criteria to do so.
+If an individual’s condition is continuous and impairs their standard functioning abilities, they will be taken into consideration for SSDI or SSI for bipolar.
+Most notably, the impairments must affect performance in the workplace.

-There are other aspects that will affect the decision of the Social Security Administration however, medical records will carry a lot of weight in the determination of your case.
+Other aspects can also affect the decision; however, medical records will carry a lot of weight in the determination of each case.
 A history of consistent treatment is vital for success in filing your application.
-In the situation where your request has been denied, you must prepare to file a disability appeal.
+In the situation where your request has been denied, you must adequately prepare to file an appeal.
+To do this: